bhandeystruck/LLM-Classification-Finetuning-Submission/README.md

 ## 📬 Contact

-If you're interested in discussing the project or collaborating, feel free to reach out via [GitHub Issues](https://github.com/your-username/your-repo/issues) or [email](mailto:your.email@example.com)!
+If you're interested in discussing the project or collaborating, please reach out at bhandeystruck@gmail.com

 ---